-My latest is The Lion and the Fox: Two Rival Spies and the Secret Plot to Build a Confederate Navy, which is due to be published by HarperCollins in December 2022—an amazingly convenient time of year for those of you searching for the ideal gift for friends and family.
+My latest is The Lion and the Fox: Two Rival Spies and the Secret Plot to Build a Confederate Navy, which was published by Mariner in December 2022—an amazingly convenient time of year for those of you searching for the ideal gift for friends and family.

-You can find out more about these books by visiting my website, www.alexrose.com, but as you can perhaps tell from Washington’s Spies and The Lion and the Fox, one enduring interest of mine is the Secret World, that historical habitat of spies and secret agents, adventurers and informers, ciphers and tradecraft.
+You can find out more about these books by visiting my website, www.alexrose.com, but as you can perhaps tell from Washington’s Spies and The Lion and the Fox, one enduring interest of mine is the world of Spionage, that historical habitat of spies and secret agents, adventurers and informers, ciphers and tradecraft.

-I particularly enjoy excavating cases of historical espionage involving the obscure, forgotten, or eccentric characters who once plied their trade in the darker and stranger nooks of the Secret World—and so that’s what this Substack is about.1
+I particularly enjoy excavating cases of historical espionage involving the obscure, dubious, or eccentric characters who once plied their trade in the darker and stranger nooks of the secret world—and so that’s what this Substack is about.

-So, please do join me on my visits to the Secret World by subscribing to the official Alexander Rose, accept-no-substitutes, full spectrum, gleamingly 21st century newsletter and website.
+So, please do join me on my visits into Spionage by subscribing to the official Alexander Rose, accept-no-substitutes, full spectrum, gleamingly 21st century newsletter and website.
 (I mean, let’s face it, it’s free, so what do you have to lose?)